Beg Forgiveness: Reception

 "Beg Forgiveness" was met with generally positive reviews from critics.
 Writing for HotNewHipHop, Zachary Horvath praised the song's production, highlighting contributions made by JPEGMafia and London on da Track.
 Horvath added that the song "is one of the few serious moments on the LP, and this may be the strongest of that bunch."
-On a separate list, the outlet cited Chris Brown on "Beg Forgiveness" as the second best feature on Vultures 1, beat only be Freddie Gibbs' feature on "Back to Me".
+On a separate list, the outlet cited Chris Brown on "Beg Forgiveness" as the second best feature on Vultures 1, beat only by Freddie Gibbs' feature on "Back to Me".
 Michael Saponara of Billboard placed the song 16th on his list of the best to worst Vultures 1 songs, the lowest ranking on the list.
 He cites misuse of Chris Brown as a feature, believing that the song should've ultimately "been kept in the files".
 In an otherwise negative review of Vultures 1, Edward Bowser of Soul In Stereo said "Beg Forgiveness" deserved credit, as despite it being "the usual 'you [sic] miss me when I'm gone' track we've heard a million times", the songs production and vocal effects "do a lot to carry the story [of the album] forward."